12 Best Things to Do in Copenhagen Denmark

 10. Get the Best View of Copenhagen from the Oldest Observatory in Europe

-Soaking in as much of our last day in Copenhagen, we made it a point to stop by Rundetårn and climb to the top for a memorable panoramic view.
-Rundetårn is connected to the beautiful 17th century Trinitatis Church, and includes an art gallery midway up to the top.
+Soaking in as much of our last day in Copenhagen, we made it a point to stop by Rundetårn and climb to the top for a panoramic view.
+Rundetårn is connected to the beautiful 17th-century Trinitatis Church and includes an art gallery midway up to the top.
 This is the oldest functioning observatory in Europe.
+It’s no wonder Rundetårn is considered one of the top attractions and a true highlight among the Copenhagen must-see sights, blending history, architecture, and unforgettable views all in one stop.

 11. Try the Best Hotdogs in Denmark

-As a reward to surviving the climb, we got ourselves a treat from a small but mighty hotdog stand by the name of DØP at the base of the Rundetårn.
+As a reward to surviving the climb, we got ourselves a treat from a small but mighty hotdog stand by the name of DØP at the base of Rundetårn.
 Adorned with crunchy toppings, we fell in love with a favorite snack from childhood all over again.
+Don’t sleep on a fantastic hotdog!
+I believe that trying DØP hotdogs is one of the top things to do and see in Copenhagen, because depending on the palette, street food can be just as iconic as its neighboring gourmet Michelin-starred restaurants!
+For many travelers, they agree, DØP hotdogs is one of the tastiest activities in Copenhagen, Denmark.

 12. Take Advantage of the Photography Opportunities in Copenhagen

 Lastly, we couldn’t leave without paying homage to the endless photography opportunities around Copenhagen.
-From the quaint picturesque street of Magstæd, to the lively roads connecting around Strøget, Copenhagen’s shopping district, a walk-about with my camera in hand lent itself as the perfect cap to our time in Denmark.
+From the quaint, picturesque street of Magstæd to the lively roads connecting around Strøget, Copenhagen’s shopping district, a walk-about with my camera in hand lent itself as the perfect cap to our time in Denmark.
 The city has an attitude about it.
-It can feel so cold and hard at first, but spending a little time there and getting to know the people that call it home brings a welcoming warmth that made me wish I could stay.
+It can feel so cold and hard at first, but spending time there and meeting the people who call it home brings a warmth that makes me wish I could stay.
 The lightly colored stones and boldly colored buildings reflect the sunlight off the cobblestone streets, and the people equally there reflect a bit of that light.
 Whether in the winter, or summer, there’s warmth to be found there alongside surprising flavors, good drink, and whatever great company you may happen upon.
+Just getting out to explore the streets is one of the most essential things to do in Copenhagen, Denmark, offering an authentic look into the true spirit of the city.
+It’s also here where you’ll encounter some of the most charming everyday sites in Copenhagen, Denmark, the kind that make the city feel both welcoming and unforgettable.

 Copenhagen